 Effective as of March 16, 2016.

 The YouGov digital media platforms are operated by YouGov, a non-partisan polling and market research firm headquartered in Redwood City, California and one of the YouGov companies.
 YouGov is committed to answering important political and social questions and YouGov is designed to give people a chance to share their opinions about those important topics.

-When a user registers for the panel, we ask a few basic questions to verify demographic information (e.g., age, gender, state).
+When a user registers for the panel, we ask a few basic questions to verify demographic information (e.g., age, gender, state of residence).
 We may also collect personally identifiable information (described below) where membership registration is required.
 We do not sell or disclose this personally identifiable information to unrelated third parties, except under certain conditions such as those specifically noted below.

 Non-Personal Information We Collect